squirrelsoft-dev/doc-fetcher/commands/generate-skill.md

 ## Important Notes

 - The script runs from the plugin directory: `~/.claude/plugins/cache/doc-fetcher/`
-- The `--path` parameter tells it which project to operate on (current directory)
+- The script automatically detects the project directory from where the command is run
 - Skills are generated from documentation cached in the project's `.claude/docs` directory
 - The generated skill references the specific version of documentation
 - Skills can auto-activate based on package.json dependencies or file patterns